ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/trajectory_optimization_tutorial_preparations.md

 # Model Predictive Control Tutorial

 ## Goal
-Use MPC to drive the MPC to an arbitrary pose
+Use MPC to drive the SMB to an abitrary location.

 ## 0.0 Recap - Differential Dynamic Programming